fizmata/knowledgebase/README.md

 # knowledgebase
-cheat-sheet for everything that I know
+Repostory houses neat tricks that I find useful and things that make my life as tech professional easier